 What is the main airport called?

-All passengers flying from San Francisco are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+Passengers on Qantas flights from San Francisco are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas